Latt{\`e}s maps and the interior of the bifurcation locus: Perturbations of Latt es maps

 \end{proof}

 Remind that $w_{1}$ and $w_{2}$ were defined just at the beginning of this subsection.
-The notation $p(L'')$ was introduced at the beginning of section 4.4.
+The notation $p(L'')$ was introduced in Notation \ref{notf}.
 In the following lemma, we perturb the periodic orbit $p_{c}$ in such a way that we can choose the two eigenvalues at this periodic point .

 \begin{lem} There exists a holomorphic family of holomorphic maps of $\mathbb{P}^{2}(\mathbb{C})$ denoted by $(L'''_{\varepsilon_{1},\varepsilon_{2},\varepsilon_{3}})_{(\varepsilon_{1},\varepsilon_{2},\varepsilon_{3}) \in \mathbb{D}^{3}}$ such that :